DavidWittman/serverless-southwest-check-in/README.md

 #### Manually execute Step Function

-Invoke the `sw-schedule-check-in` Lambda function via the AWS cli, and pass in your check-in details in JSON as parameters for the event.
+Start an execution of the `sw-check-in` Step Function via the AWS cli, passing in your check-in details in JSON as input.
 Here's an example:

 ```
 STEP_FN_INPUT='{